shikumi-0/Anime-Fandom-UI/README.md

 # Anime Fandom

-A new Flutter application.
+A simple anime Fandom UI.

+⭐️ this repo if you like it.

+## Getting Started 🚀

+- Clone the repo
+- Install the dependicies
+- Run it

-## Screenshot
+## 📸 Screenshot

 |                                           |                                          |